sghosh89/BIVAN/README.md

-# Repository of analyses: Copulas reveal complex and informative dependencies propagating throughout ecology
+# Repository of analyses: Copulas and their potential for ecology

 Shyamolina Ghosh, University of Kansas